 Other Works and Achievements of Luke Nosek

-Nosek received the Young Alumni Achievement Award from the University of Illinois Urbana-Champaign in 2011 in honour of his “visionary inventiveness” and “outstanding leadership” in internet and other high-tech firms.
+Nosek received the Young Alumni Achievement Award from the University of Illinois Urbana-Champaign in 2011 in honor of his “visionary inventiveness” and “outstanding leadership” in the internet and other high-tech firms.

 Career of Luke Nosek

 Although, the company was a failure.
-Both Nosek and Levchin didn’t made anything from the company throughout its entire operation(1994-1995).
+Both Nosek and Levchin didn’t make anything from the company throughout its entire operation(1994-1995).

 After earning a B.S. in Computer Science from the University of Illinois Urbana-Champaign, Luke Nosek relocated to California and began working for the web browser and computer technology company Netscape(1997-1998).

-In 1998, after resigning from Netscape, Nosek along with his friends, Max Levchin, Elon Musk and Peter Thiel started a new company.
-Initially the name of company was “Confinity” but later on its success the name changed to PayPal.
+In 1998, after resigning from Netscape, Nosek along with his friends, Max Levchin, Elon Musk, and Peter Thiel started a new company.
+Initially, the name of the company was “Confinity” but later on its success, the name changed to PayPal.

 According to a long manifesto titled “What Happened to the Future,” the new firm’s investment philosophy was aggressive and occasionally controversial, but given that it invested in the early stages of Facebook and other successful Silicon Valley businesses so it is difficult to claim it was a failure.